First-Year New Student Orientation

 Spring Residence Hall Move-In

 The first official day of campus housing is Wednesday, January 6, 2021.
-Stay tuned for more information about move-in and other details.
+Check the UM Housing website for more information on arrival and move in details.

 Students Beginning in the Fall

 Online Bear Tracks has closed for students entering in fall 2020.

 For safety reasons, we are implementing a staggered approach to student residence hall move-in that will allow smaller groups of students to arrive between Wednesday, Aug.
 12, and Sunday, Aug.
 16. If you have not already done so, please log into the myHousing portal to select your move-in date and time.

 Freshman Wilderness Experience participants, students in marching band, student athletes and other special groups will follow different move-in procedures.
 Please contact your respective programs for additional information.